-Adam has more than 13 years of experience developing sustainability solutions.
-Before RMI/CWR he headed sustainable aviation for ICF International advancing sustainability for U.S. airports.
-While at ICF Adam served as a representative to the UN’s International Civil Aviation Organization’s Carbon Working Group.
-He served as principal investigator producing a tool for the National Academies Airport Cooperative Research Program to improve airport resiliency to climate change.
-Prior to ICF, Adam led the FAA high performance sustainable building team for 80 NextGEN navigation facilities, and also supported agency-wide energy efficiency strategy for the office of Environment and Energy (AEE).
-He began his federal service as a Presidential Management Fellow for the U.S. Department of Transportation Volpe Center.
+Before RMI, Adam headed sustainable aviation for ICF and served as a representative to the UN’s International Civil Aviation Organization’s Carbon Working Group.
+He has served as principal investigator for four National Academies Airport Cooperative Research Program projects on sustainability.
+Prior to ICF, Adam led the FAA’s high-performance sustainable building team for 80 Next Generation Air Transportation System (NextGen) navigation facilities.
+He began his federal service as a Presidential Management Fellow for the US Department of Transportation Volpe Center.
 Adam has also consulted for IDEO Inc. designing electric vehicle prototypes.

 MPA, Environmental Science and Policy, Columbia University

-BA, Hobart and William Smith Colleges
+B.A., Hobart and William Smith Colleges

-U.S. Department of Transportation Sustainability Leader 2012
+US Department of Transportation Sustainability Leader 2012

 Federal Executive Board for Innovation and Creativity 2011

-Kinship Conservation Fellow 2011
+Kinship Conservation Fellow